GluuFederation/flex/docs/admin/admin-ui/policy-store-menu.md

 On success the Admin UI:

 - Marks the selected store active and the previously active store a backup
-- Regenerates the role-to-scope mappings from the newly active store
+- Regenerates the role-to-scope mappings from the newly active store.
+A failed regeneration is logged and does not block the activation
 - Triggers any enabled webhooks mapped to `policy_store_write`
 - Signs you out after three seconds